Bellspringsteen/Bellspringsteen.github.io/_posts/2016-5-3-FOILDOITTAPPDownload.md

 ---
 layout: portfolio_entry
-title: How many downloads do the NYC iOS and Android apps have?
+title: How many downloads do the NYC iOS and Android apps have
 tags: FOIL
 ---